soheil2017/AI_Agent_Deployment_Hub/README.md

 ### Key Trade-off

-> **Agentic_RAG** gives you maximum flexibility — swap the LLM, tune the retriever, change the chunking strategy — at the cost of more code to own and operate.
+> **Agentic_RAG (Lambda)** gives you maximum flexibility — swap the LLM, tune the retriever, change the chunking strategy — at the cost of more code to own and operate.
 >
-> **Bedrock_RAG_Agent** eliminates the RAG plumbing entirely and is deeply integrated with AWS IAM/security, but the OpenSearch Serverless cost floor makes it unsuitable for experimentation or low-traffic use cases.
+> **Bedrock_RAG_Agent (Lambda)** eliminates the RAG plumbing entirely and is deeply integrated with AWS IAM/security, but the OpenSearch Serverless cost floor makes it unsuitable for experimentation or low-traffic use cases.

 ---